DailyLHS/Daily-API/README.md

-# Welcome to theorize.world API
+# Welcome to the Daily App API

-The following public API is made for projects under the perview of [theorize.world](https://theorize.world).
-Most projects will have a Public API associated with them.
+Some quick notes:

-- The base URL of the api is [api.theorize.world](https://api.theorize.world).
+- The base URL of the API is [api.theorize.world](https://api.theorize.world).
 All endpoints go afterwards.
 - You should have the generic headers for your requests.
 Ensure to set `Content-Type` to `application/json`.
 - Most endpoints will only require the use of `body` data in the form of a stringified JSON.
 - Successful responses have a `200` status and a response key of `status: true`.
 Failed ones will have a response key of `status: false`.

 ### Are there any issues?

 If you find something that is not working as it should, or you need help using the API, shoot me an email at [ali@mosallaei.com](mailto:ali@mosallaei.com).

-## Daily
+## Endpoint Info

 To use most endpoints of this API, you need an account on [Daily](https://daily.mynt.pw/).